bamorim/cos482-g3-pesquisa/docs/USECASES.md

   DESTROY(actor,model)
 !enddefinelong

-:Membro da Banca: as B
+:Membro da Banca: as MB
+:Organizador de Seminario: as OS
 :Professor: as P
 :Orientador: as O
 :Aluno: as A